OpenChemistry/oc-web-components/README.md

 To build all the packages in the monorepo, follow the steps below.

-Clone the repository
+Clone the repository:
 ```
 git clone git@github.com:OpenChemistry/oc-web-components.git
 ```

-Install lerna dependencies and bootstrap the various packages
+Install the monorepo dependencies and bootstrap the various packages:
 ```
 cd oc-web-components
 yarn install
 yarn run bootstrap
 ```

-Build the packages
+Build the packages:
 ```
 yarn run build
 ```

 ## Develop
-To use the local dev version of the openchemistry packages within the mongochem project follow the steps below.
+To use the local dev version of the Open Chemistry packages within the mongochem project follow the steps below.

-NOTE: Because of [reasons](), `yarn` must be used instead of `npm`.
+NOTE: When linking the packages in development, `yarn` **must** be used instead of `npm`.

 Build all the packages in the monorepo.
-See instructions [above](#build)
+See instructions [above](#build).

-Create local links for all the packages
+Create local links for all the packages:
 ```bash
 # From the oc-web-components root directory